DataDog/documentation/content/en/product_analytics/journeys/funnel_analysis.md

 **Note**: The conversion rate is the number of visitors to your website that completed a desired goal (a conversion) out of the total number of visitors.
 ## Build a funnel

-To build a funnel, navigate to **Digital Experience > Product Analytics > User Journeys**.
+To build a funnel, navigate to [**Digital Experience > Product Analytics > Journeys**][8] and click **Funnel**.

-{{< img src="real_user_monitoring/explorer/analytics/funnels-tab.png" alt="Navigate to the Funnel Analysis tab within RUM" style="width:100%;" >}}
+{{< img src="product_analytics/journeys/funnel_analysis/overview.png" alt="Navigate to the Funnel Analysis tab within Product Analytics" style="width:100%;" >}}

-From this view, choose your starting view or action and click on the plus icon to build additional steps.
+From this page, choose your starting view or action and click on the plus icon to build additional steps.
 You can also use drag and drop functionality to move steps around.

 {{< img src="real_user_monitoring/funnel_analysis/funnel-analysis-building-a-funnel-1.mp4" alt="Filtering network map with search" video=true >}}